What is trauma-sensitive counselling?

 • Safety comes in the form of the consistency of a regular appointment time on the same day at the same time, week after week.

-• If you lose your words and find it hard to speak, and words come out jumbled, that is okay, we have enough time to do the work.
+• If you lose your words and find it hard to speak, and words come out jumbled, that is okay, we have enough time to do the work as my frame for therapy is seeing people weekly.

 Why I prefer to use the word trauma-sensitive instead of trauma-focused